inferno986return/python-pcep/Module3.md

 ## Lists

-A list is a collection of values (usually integers or strings) as a single variable datatype.
-For example:
+A list is a collection of values (usually integers or strings) as a single variable datatype: For example, let's start with an empty list by denoting it with square brackets `[]`:

+`my_list = []`

+Then fill it with some simple integer values:

 `my_list = [1,2,3,4,5]`

 Python lists are heterogeneous, which means that almost any datatype can be inserted as an item into a list (even other lists, which are called nested lists).
-However, for the PCEP examples, the lists comprise of integers.
+However, for the PCEP examples, the lists comprise of integers:

+`mixed_list = [True, 1.0, 2, "This is a string."]`

+Items within a list can be referenced using an index in square brackets.
+Remember that lists count from zero, so `[0]` is the first item within a list variable.

 `print(my_list[1])`

 `2`

-Items within a list can be referenced using an index in square brackets.
-Remember that lists count from zero, so `[0]` is the first item.
-But using a minus index counts the list items from right to left, for example:
+But using a minus starting from `[-1]`, index counts the list items from right to left, for example:

 `print(my_list[-1])`

-`3`
+`5`

+Confusingly, Python will ignore the minus `-` in `[-0]` as an index and just return the first element from left to right:

+`print(my_list[-0])`

+`1`

-### Lists are referenced
+### List variables are referenced
-An interesting feature of Python lists is that are referenced in memory when assigned (like how pointers in C will *point* to the memory address of the variable rather than the variable itself).
+An interesting feature of Python lists is that are referenced in memory when assigned (like how pointers in C will *point* to the memory address of the variable rather than the variable itself) and therefore behave differently to integers and floats.
 So if you assign a list to another variable, if the original list gets updated then so will the other:

 ```
 list1 = [0]